 We primarily engage in providing products and services under contracts with the U.S. Government and, to a lesser degree, under direct foreign sales contracts, some of which the U.S. Government funds.
 These contracts are subject to extensive legal and regulatory requirements and, from time to time, agencies of the U.S. Government investigate whether our operations are being conducted in accordance with these requirements.
 U.S. Government investigations of us, whether relating to these contracts or conducted for other reasons, could result in administrative, civil or criminal liabilities, including repayments, fines or penalties being imposed upon us, the suspension of government export licenses or the suspension or debarment from future U.S. Government contracting.
 U.S. Government investigations often take years to complete and many result in no adverse action against us.
 Government contractors are also subject to many levels of audit and investigation.
-Agencies that oversee contract performance include: the Defense Contract Audit Agency, the Inspector General of the Department of Defense and other departments and agencies, the Government Accountability Office, the Department of Justice and Congressional Committees.
-The Department of Justice has, from time to time, convened grand juries to investigate possible irregularities by us.
+Agencies that oversee contract performance include: the Defense Contract Audit Agency, the Inspector General of the Department of Justice has, from time to time, convened grand juries to investigate possible irregularities by us.
 We also provide products and services to customers outside of the U.S. and those sales are subject to local government laws, regulations and procurement policies and practices.
 Our compliance with such local government regulations or any applicable U.S. Government regulations (e.g., the Foreign Corrupt Practices Act and the International Traffic in Arms Regulations) may also be investigated or audited.